 1. Combine SMS, Email, and Messenger

 As soon as you realize the power of being omnichannel, you’ll support email with both SMS and Messenger marketing.
 Keep in mind that 87% of retailers agree that omnichannel marketing is critical to their success.

 In order to execute omnichannel, you will need to combine all these chat marketing channels into one platform.
 Conversations scale in a way that other channels simply can’t.
-Many companies rely on ManyChat to reduce app-hoping and communicate with more people on autopilot.
+Many companies rely on ManyChat to improve their email marketing calendar and communicate with more people on autopilot.

 If you want to learn more about this tactic, read our article on How to Waterfall the Conversation.

 2. Send amusing “abandoned cart” emails